rkuma183/wilsonmar.github.io/_posts/2017-04-23-swagger-codegen.md

 {% include _toc.html %}

-This repo is about programs that reads a Swagger specification for the Petstore sample app and generates a JMeter test .jmx file (among other outputs).
+This is a step-by-step tutorial on how you can install a generator of mock servers and client programs.
+The sample is the PetStore sample app.

 ## Install swagger-codegen locally